-The Parent-Infant Sleep Lab is home to a number of researchers, post-docs, Ph.D and Master's students.
+The Parent-Infant Sleep Lab is home to permanent academic staff, post-docs, Ph.D and Master's students.

 Dr Charlotte Russell, BA, PhD

 Charlotte's research interests focus on the practical and theoretical application of evolutionary medicine to issues relating to childbirth and childhood, with special focus on the consequences of parent-infant separation.
 She also works on the translation of research evidence for public consumption, its role in influencing public behaviour, and in effecting change in policy and practice.

 Charlotte received her PhD in Anthropology from the University of Durham in 2007, following a BA in Human Sciences in 2001.
 Her doctoral thesis focused on a craniometric analysis of British and Danish archaeological populations, while her undergraduate dissertation addressed issues relating to the use and knowledge of traditional (folk) and complementary medicines in a North Yorkshire village.

 Having spent 3 months working as a research assistant in the Sleep Lab in the summer of 2001, Charlotte returned in 2007 as NECOT (North-East Cot Trial) project manager.

 In 2011 Charlotte and Professor Helen Ball obtained ESRC follow-on funding to set up the Infant Sleep Information Source (ISIS) website.
 This website provides a means by which up-to-date, evidence-based information about infant sleep can be disseminated to parents and health-care professionals.
 We also have also developed an app to complement the website; educational materials; contribute widely to policy development; and provide training sessions for HCPs and volunteers working with parents.